vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 should be reflected in `debian.DERIVATIVE/rules.d`.
 Those commits may not be obvious in the master changelog.

+In the event of a config change in the derivative, this commit title is
+used: "UBUNTU: [Config] <derivative>: Whatever title", i.e "UBUNTU: [Config] oracle: Whatever title".
+This is useful in the changelog to make the distiction between a config change in the parent vs a change in the derivative.

 <!--cheatsheet-->
 ```
 $ cranky review-master-changes